 In general, the Hard Drive Sectors goes bad due to wear and tear.
 Adding more, other common cases include manufacturer defects, direct physical damage, and some software errors.

-About Bad Sector in Hard Drive?
+About Bad Sectors in Hard Drive?

 When tiny clusters of defective storage space or a sector that takes a longer time to access is a Bad sector.
 We can also say that it is a sector that is no longer readable or writable and has been compromised.
 It is a potential source of Hard Drive damage.
 In the case of bad sectors, a user cannot access data fragment properly.